Western Australian borders: 1931–present

-From 1931 to the present, 129° east has been the WA/NT border north of 26° south and the WA/SA border south of the 26th parallel.
+From 1931 to the present, 129° east has been the Western Australia–Northern Territory border north of 26° south and the Western Australia–South Australia border south of the 26th parallel.

-Marking the WA border on the ground
+Marking the Western Australian border on the ground

 History of fixing the border

-Fixing the position of the border of Western Australia on the ground has a rich history.
-In March 1920, the Western Australian Government Astronomer, Harold Curlewis gave a talk at the WA Museum about the history of the determination of longitude, in relation to using what was at that time a new technology, by using wireless time signals to determine the position of the border between South Australia and Western Australia, as close to the 129th east meridian as possible.
+Determining the position of the Western Australian border has a long history.
+In March 1920, the Western Australian Government Astronomer Harold Curlewis gave a talk at the WA Museum about the history of determining longitude.
+His talk discussed the use of newly developed wireless time signals to determine the position of the border between South Australia and Western Australia, as close as possible to the 129th meridian east.

-WA/SA border marking history
+Western Australia–South Australia border marking

-Preliminary work on the border determinations began in November 1920 when the Government Astronomer for South Australia, Dodwell and the Western Australian Government Astronomer, Harold Curlewis met at Deakin, Western Australia on the East-West Trans-Australian Railway:
+Preliminary work on the border determinations began in November 1920, when the South Australian Government Astronomer G. F. Dodwell and the Western Australian Government Astronomer Harold Curlewis met at Deakin, Western Australia on the East-West Trans-Australian Railway.

 The other members of the party were Messrs, Clive Melville Hambidge and J. Crabb, of the Survey Department; Warrant Officer V. D. Bowen, in charge of wireless apparatus lent by the Defense Department; and Mr. C. A. Maddern, of the Adelaide Observatory, all from Adelaide.

-Concrete piers for the astronomical observing instruments were erected in readiness for the final determinations that were to be held in 1921.
-Observations were made, for the purpose of testing under field conditions, the instruments and methods to be used in 1921.
+Concrete piers for the astronomical observing instruments were erected in readiness for the final determinations in 1921.
+Observations were made to test the instruments and methods under field conditions before their use in 1921.

-This expedition, to determine 129° east on the ground, created worldwide scientific interest and involved the cooperation of the Astronomer Royal and the Royal Observatory, Greenwich, with wireless time signals sent by the French wireless Service, that were transmitted from the Lyon Observatory at Saint-Genis-Laval, near Lyon, France, between 17 November and 24 November, 1920.
-Wireless time signals were also sent from the Adelaide Observatory, transmitted by the Adelaide Radio Station, to enable the beats of the Adelaide sidereal clock to be used as a control on the rate of the chronometer used for the boundary observation.

-After these initial tests, a comprehensive program was then arranged for the second stage of the border determinations, which were to take place during the following year, from 20 April to 10 May 1921.
+The expedition to determine 129° east on the ground attracted worldwide scientific interest and involved cooperation with the Astronomer Royal and the Royal Observatory, Greenwich. wireless time signals from the French Wireless Service were transmitted from the Lyon Observatory at Saint-Genis-Laval, near Lyon, France, from 17 to 24 November 1920.
+Wireless time signals were also sent from the Adelaide Observatory through the Adelaide Radio Station, allowing the beats of the Adelaide sidereal clock to be used as a control on the rate of the chronometer used for the boundary observation.
+After these initial tests, a comprehensive programme was arranged for the second stage of border determinations, from 20 April to 10 May 1921.

 Deakin Pillar

-One of the concrete piers mentioned, which were cubic concrete blocks slightly smaller than 1 m3, would later be named as the Deakin Pillar (1921), being from where the larger border marker, the Deakin Obelisk (1926), would be set out from.
+One of these concrete piers, a cubic concrete block slightly smaller than 1 m3, was later named the Deakin Pillar (1921).
+It was used as the reference point for setting out the larger border marker, the Deakin Obelisk (1926).